Conversations in Supportive Care

 Listen to our podcast

-Featuring Paul Costello, Stanford Medicine’s Chief Communications Officer, in conversation with Stanford Health Care experts whose disciplines complement a patient’s cancer treatment.
-Podcasts are released every 4-6 weeks.
+Featuring Paul Costello, Stanford Medicine’s Chief Communications Officer (retired), in conversation with Stanford Health Care experts whose disciplines complement a patient’s cancer treatment.

 Cancer Supportive Care Program